History MA — Chico State Skip to Main Content

 Phi Alpha Theta is the local chapter of a national history honor society.
 Phi Alpha Theta members edit and produce The Chico Historian, a journal that publishes students' historical research papers written in conjunction with their coursework.
 The club also coordinates events throughout the semester.

-Additional Information
+Application Information

 With the effort it takes to earn a graduate degree in history, you'll be well-equipped to apply your research and understanding of the past in a rewarding career that allows you to share your passion in a variety of ways.
-Please review our moss common FAQs about the program.
+Please review our most common FAQs about the program.

 All prospective students must first apply for graduate admissions through Cal State Apply.
 Supplementary materials will either be collected electronically via Cal State Apply or sent directly to the program department.